Tensor form factors of decuplet hyperons in QCD: NUMERICAL ANALYSES

 By employing the Rarita–Schwinger constraints, \allowdisplaybreaks

 and taking into account the antisymmetric nature of $\sigma_{\mu\nu}$, we arrive at: \allowdisplaybreaks

-The quark tensor charge, $\delta\psi^H$ is defined by the combination of TFFs $F_{1,0}^{T,\ H}(0)-F_{2,0}^{T,\ H}(0)$, which is the only non-vanishing contribution at zero momentum transfer.
+The quark tensor charge, $\delta\psi^H$, is defined by the combination of TFFs, $F_{1,0}^{T,\ H}(0) - F_{2,0}^{T,\ H}(0)$, which represents the only non-vanishing contribution at zero momentum transfer.
 This result aligns with the findings of Ref.~\cite{Fu:2024kfx}.

-Employing the $\mathbf{p}$-pole fit parameters given in Tables~\ref{fitparameters-omega}–\ref{fitparameters-isovxi}, the quark tensor charges for the hyperon baryons considered here are then calculated as follows:
+Employing the $\mathbf{p}$-pole fit parameters given in Tables~\ref{fitparameters-omega}–\ref{fitparameters-isoSxi}, the quark tensor charges for the hyperon baryons considered here are then calculated as follows:

 For the baryon hyperons $\Omega^-$, $\Sigma^{*+}$, and $\Xi^{*-}$, the TFFs provide a detailed probe of their internal spin structure and the distribution of quark transversity.
 Similar to the $\Delta^+$ baryon case \cite{Asmaee:2025elo}, the quark tensor charge extracted in the forward limit reflects the intrinsic spin correlations of the constituent quarks.
-However, due to the distinct flavor composition of these hyperons, the contributions from individual quark flavors differ between the isosinglet and isovector currents, offering additional insight into flavor-dependent spin dynamics.
 Beyond the tensor charge, the full set of TFFs encodes rich information about the internal structure of spin-$3/2$ baryons.
 They provide quantitative measures of the spin distribution among the quarks, characterize electromagnetic properties induced by tensor interactions, and may even offer indirect insights into the spatial and geometric structure of these baryons.
-In addition, small deviations between isosinglet and isovector FFs can arise from flavor symmetry breaking, such as mass differences between the $u$, $d$, and $s$ quarks, or differences in their quark condensates, highlighting subtle effects of QCD dynamics in the decuplet sector.
 These results are not only relevant for understanding the intrinsic properties of hyperons within the Standard Model, but also serve as essential inputs for constructing observables sensitive to the beyond Standard Model physics, such as searches for quark electric dipole moments or tensor interactions in low-energy experiments.
 The TFFs thus act as fundamental building blocks for both theoretical studies and potential experimental probes of spin dependent hadronic structure \cite{Fu:2024kfx, Pospelov:2005pr, Wang:2018kto}.